King's Proposal: Light novel

 Written by Kōshi Tachibana and illustrated by Tsunako, the first King's Proposals volume was released by Fujimi Shobo's Fujimi Fantasia Bunko imprint on September 18, 2021.
-As of August 2025, eight volumes have been released.
+As of November 2025, eight volumes and a short story volume have been released.

 In April 2022, Yen Press announced that they had licensed the light novels; the first novel was released on November 22 of the same year.